mbradle/wnutils/doc/source/plot_tutorial.rst

 These can be entered directly or as a dictionary.
 If the method takes an argument and optional keywords, enter these as a tuple.
-For example, you can call a `wnutils` plotting routine with the keyword `savefig = ('my_fig.png', {'bbox_inches': 'tight'})` is equivalent to typing::
+For example, calling a `wnutils` plotting routine with the keyword `savefig = ('my_fig.png', {'bbox_inches': 'tight'})` is equivalent to typing::

     >>> plt.savefig('my_fig.png', bbox_inches = 'tight')